-There are now more ways to record TV than ever before - and none of them require maintaining a cupboard full of video tapes and you may not need any additional devices if you have the right TV.
+There are now more ways to record TV than ever before, none of them require maintaining a cupboard full of video tapes and you may not need any additional devices if you have the right TV.

 Our guide will help you weigh up your options, make sense of the jargon and find the device that's best suited to your needs.

 PVRs are straightforward devices that let you record from Freeview channels onto a built-in hard drive.
 Here's a quick breakdown of everything you need to know.

 - PVRs allow you to record multiple programs at once - in some cases as many as seven - while watching something else.

 - They can all record Full-HD TV.